Why Do I Feel Bloated All the Time?

 Too much fiber can actually be counterproductive because it can cause diarrhea and intestinal inflammation.

-These foods are then “stored” and begin to decompose, causing gas, dyspepsia and abdominal bloating.
+These foods are then “stored” in the wrong place, and begin to decompose, causing gas, dyspepsia and abdominal bloating.
+However, there’s no scientific evidence to support this belief.

-Once you’ve identified the reasons why your stomach bloats, your next step is to change a few habits and take some action to keep it from happening.
+Once you’ve identified the reasons why your stomach bloats, the next step is to change a few habits and take some action to keep it from happening.

 Here are some tips to help you: